WHAT IS ORTHOKERATOLOGY?

 A poorly fitted Ortho-K lens can result in corneal staining, which comprises the outer layer of the cornea, and increases the risk for

 infection.
-Rather than fit Ortho-K lenses through trial and error using a diagnostic lens from a trial case, our optometrist, Dr. Pezeshk uses a specialized tool called a corneal topographer to calculate and custom design the fit of each Ortho-K lens to the topographical shape of the cornea.
+Rather than fit Ortho-K lenses through trial and error using a diagnostic lens from a trial case, our doctors use a specialized tool called a corneal topographer to calculate and custom design the fit of each Ortho-K lens to the topographical shape of the cornea.